Marathon it now!

 The Three Musketeers (tvN | 12 episodes | August 17 to November 2, 2014)

 Kdrama adaptations don’t always work well, but this fantastic adaptation of the famous Dumas novel was clearly made by people who had great fondness for the original.
 It had a great mix of humor, action, and high-stakes politics, all centered on a doomed crown prince.
 Jung Yong-hwa put in a great performance as Dal-hyang, and Lee Jin-wook was perfect as Crown Prince Sohyeon.
 While the leading ladies didn’t get as much screen time as the eponymous musketeers and their tagalong, they were solid characters with some wonderful moments.
-I’m still weeping over what could have been in seasons two and three and the eventual death of the crown prince.
+Unfortunately, the good feelings I have for this show have since been tainted by one of the main actors.